 Credit cards can seem like lifesavers when you want or need to make a large purchase.
-It’s so easy; it’s like buying something on someone else’s dime.
+Using a card is so easy — like buying something on someone else’s dime.

-Now, here are 11 signs to determine if you are carrying too much credit card debt.
+Sound familiar?
+Following are a slew of signs that might indicate you are carrying too much credit card debt.

-You may find yourself lying to your spouse, family and friends, who may be concerned about your outrageous spending habits with the magic plastic.
-Or maybe you routinely ignore phone calls in fear that creditors are on the line wanting to know when you will catch up on those past-due balances.
+Are you lying to your spouse, family and friends, who may be concerned about your outrageous spending habits with the magic plastic?
+Or maybe you routinely ignore phone calls out of fear that creditors are on the line, wanting to know when you will catch up on those past-due balances.

-Although you’re aware that your credit card debt exists, you don’t feel obligated to check the outstanding balances because you can’t pay them off anyway.
+Although you’re aware that your credit card debt exists, maybe you don’t feel obligated to check the outstanding balances — because you can’t pay them off anyway.